temporalio/documentation/docs/concepts/what-is-a-cloud-namespace-name.md

 Each Namespace Name, such as `accounting-production`, is unique within the scope of a customer's account.
 It cannot be changed after the Namespace is provisioned.

-Each Namespace Name must conform to the DNS naming rules:
+Each Namespace Name must conform to the following rules:

 - A Namespace Name must contain at least 2 characters and no more than 34 characters.
 - A Namespace Name must begin with a letter, end with a letter or number, and contain only letters, numbers, and the hyphen (-) character.